IayZBoy/rbxflags-no-cashgrab/README.md

 }
 ```
 ### Invisible 1
-> [!NOTE]
-> **Stops the physics on your character froms sending to the server so your character doesn't move for the server.
+###### **Stops the physics on your character froms sending to the server so your character doesn't move for the server.
 You can move on your client.**
 ```json
 {
     "DFIntS2PhysicsSenderRate": "-30"
 }
 ```
 ### Invisible 2
-> [!NOTE]
-> **Locks your character's position on the server to (0, 0, 0), having the side effect of turning you invisible.
+###### Locks your character's position on the server to (0, 0, 0), having the side effect of turning you invisible.
 This only affects the server and other clients, not you. server-sided things that rely on your position, like clicking to get tools, will not function.
 In some games these can be abusable.
-Here is a list of them: [Link](assets/lists/experiences/specific.md)**
+Here is a list of them: [Link](https://docs.google.com/document/d/1_kQr-tkc97lcg7ZvFfJdt8UzaziIfwuJPrzR6sTOLHo/)
 ```json
 {
     "DFIntGameNetPVHeaderTranslationZeroCutoffExponent": "10"
 }
 ```
 ### Invisible 3
-> [!NOTE]
-> **Restricts the client from sending any physics-related information.
-This means other people can topple you over.**
+###### Restricts the client from sending any physics-related information.
+This means other people can topple you over.
 ```json
 {
     "DFIntPhysicsSenderMaxBandwidthBps": "1",